-HTC One officially introduced with 4.7-inch 1080p display, Snapdragon 600 CPU and UltraPixel cameraAlex Wagner - Deputy Managing Editor, News Desk
+HTC One officially introduced with 4.7-inch 1080p display, Snapdragon 600 CPU and UltraPixel cameraAlex Wagner - Editorial Director of News and Content

 After numerous leaks and rumors, the newest member of the HTC One family has been officially introduced.
 Dubbed simply the "HTC One," this new device sports a design that's somewhat reminiscent of the DROID DNA, but with a few tweaks and a zero-gap aluminum unibody build.
 The One is HTC's new flagship smartphone, and so the company has decided to include some features with the handset that have never appeared in previous HTC phones.